tanyaweaver/python-dev-accelerator/source/lectures/pyramid_day2.rst

 Testing Your Pyramid App
 ========================

 Thus far we have written tons of code for handling HTTP routing and filling templates with data, but we haven't yet written any tests of our own to make sure that things work the way that we need them to work.
-We can fortunately do this with a combination of Pyramid's own ``testing`` module, as well as the ``unittest`` package from ``pytest``.
+We can fortunately do this with a combination of Pyramid's own ``testing`` module (`Documentation <http://docs.pylonsproject.org/projects/pyramid/en/latest/api/testing.html#module-pyramid.testing>`_), as well as the ``unittest`` package from ``pytest`` (`Documentation <https://docs.python.org/3/library/unittest.html#module-unittest>`_).
 When it comes to testing your Pyramid app, you need to not only do unit tests for individual pieces of functionality.
 You need to test for how things perform when in practice.
 For example, if your app sends an email, you need to check that the email is actually sent.

 Setting Up a Test for a View
 ----------------------------